lisale0/simple_shell/README.md

 ```
 $ ls
 ```
+### Interactive and Non-Interactive Mode
+In interactive mode input is accepted from the keyboard.
+This is typically the mode this project will be used in.
+However the shell is designed to have the capability to run in non-interactive mode.

+In non-interactive mode, the shell is run from a script or something similar.
+The subshell only opens when the script is executed and subsequently closes once the script is finished.

+#### Builtins and commands
+Below are list of some of the more prominent commands used, for further information refer to the man page `man ./man_1_simple_shell`

+Builtins: `cd` (change directory), `exit` (exit program)`,  `pwd` (print current working directory)
+Commands: `ls` (list directory contents), `cat` (concatenate files and print on stdout)

 ### Function and System Calls Utilized
  `access`, `chdir`, `close`, `closedir`, `execve`, `exit`, `fork`, `free`, `fstat`, `getcwd`, `getline`, `kill`, `lstat`, `malloc`, `open`, `opendir`, `perror`, `read`, `readdir`, `signal`, `stat`, `wait`, `waitpid`, `wait3`, `wait4`, `write`, `_exit`

 ### Authors
 *Lisa Leung* - [Github](https://github.com/lisale0) || [Twitter](https://twitter.com/lisale01) || [email](lisa.leung@holbertonschool.com)